softwaredoug/attend/README.md

 # Attend

 Attend is a deep-work-o-meter.
-You set an intention for a work session.
-It let's you know how well you're staying on task, what your actual effective minutes on task are, based on OSX task switches.

 [![Bash Tests](https://github.com/softwaredoug/focus/actions/workflows/test.yml/badge.svg)](https://github.com/softwaredoug/focus/actions/workflows/test.yml)

-Start / stop work sessions and track your "effective focused minutes" day to day.
+You set an intention for a work session.
+It tells you how well you stay on task, computing effective minutes on task.

 ```
 $ attend show --goal 4h